20th Century Home Entertainment: 20th Century-Fox Video (1981–1982)

-CBS/Fox Video
+CBS/Fox Video/Fox Video (1982–1991)

 In June 1982, 20th Century Fox entered into a joint venture with CBS to form CBS/Fox Video; Roberts remained head of the joint-venture, but was replaced as president in January 1983 by a former Columbia Pictures executive, Larry Hilford.
 Hilford had been a verbal critic of the video rental business, but with the situation out of their control, he attempted to make the situation work for them.
 CBS/Fox and other home video units increased prices of the cassettes by around 67% to maximize income.
 They also moved to encourage customer purchasing instead of renting.
 As a part of that, CBS/Fox looked to existing retail chains for direct sales.
-Toys R Us and Child World signed the first direct deals in July 1985 with CBS/Fox.
-Walt Disney Home Video soon followed with a direct deal with Toys R Us.
+Toys "R" Us and Child World signed the first direct deals in July 1985 with CBS/Fox.
+Walt Disney Home Video soon followed with a direct deal with Toys "R" Us.

 During this period, two sub-labels of the company were created.
 The first was Key Video, launched in April 1984, structured as a separate company but utilizing the CBS/Fox sales and marketing arms; Key's remit was to exploit catalog titles (from both CBS and Fox as well as other companies whose catalogs CBS/Fox had access to at the time, including Lorimar, ITC and United Artists) targeted towards collectors and longer shelf life than other titles (later expanded to include acquired titles and non-theatrical programming from outside CBS/Fox, primarily B-movies).
 Key's offerings were often, though not always, priced for sale at cheaper rates than mainstream CBS/Fox titles.
-The other was Playhouse Video, launched in February 1985 (replacing the short-lived CBS/Fox Children's Video label) and run in a similar fashion to Key Video, with am emphasis on children's and family titles, including those of The Muppets and content from CBS (including the Dr. Seuss specials owned by the network and Peanuts movies and specials).
+The other was Playhouse Video, launched in February 1985 (replacing the short-lived CBS/Fox Children's Video label) and run in a similar fashion to Key Video, with an emphasis on children's and family titles, including those of The Muppets, Planet of the Apes original pentalogy, Shirley Temple movies and content from CBS (including the Dr. Seuss specials owned by the network and Peanuts movies and specials).
 Both of these labels were rendered inactive by 1991; under Fox, the Key Video name (later renamed to Key DVD) made a brief comeback in the 2000s.